-To the extent on-campus housing is available and there are no overriding health concerns as determined by the University, students in the AS program must live in on-campus housing during the fall and spring semesters for the entirety of their enrollment in the AS program.
+To the extent on-campus housing is available and there are no overriding health concerns as determined by the University, students in the AA and AS programs must live in on-campus housing during the fall and spring semesters for the entirety of their enrollment in the AA or AS program.
 Students are not required to live in on-campus housing during the summer semesters, but they have the option to do so.
 Appropriate fees for housing during the fall, spring, and summer will apply.
 Women's housing is located on the Beren Campus, and men's housing on the Wilf Campus.